stephenanayashilliard/Surfs_UP/README.md

 ### Results
 - There was a discrepency between the number of sites measured.
 Over 1700 sites provided Temperature data in June but only 1517 sites in
 December.
-This may have some effect on the what are the exact statistics are for the month of December.
+This may have some effect on what are the exact statistics for the month of December.
 - Not a marked difference in degrees between the two months at the higher temperature ranges.
 - Much greater difference in degrees beteewn the two months at the lower temperature readings.
-This is especially signifcant when you compare the min temperatures for both months and the temperatures at the 25th percentile.
+This is especially signifcant when you compare the minimum temperatures for both months and the temperatures at the 25th percentile.

 ## Summary

-### Business Reommendations
+### Recommendations
+  -